brettz9/eslint-plugin-privileges/README.md

     1. Filed <https://github.com/eslint/eslint/issues/13028> to hopefully
         simplify this.
-    1. `no-implicit-globals` with `lexicalBindings: true` mostly covers this, but has no whitelist option
+    1. `no-implicit-globals` with `lexicalBindings: true` mostly covers this, but has no whitelist option; filed <https://github.com/eslint/eslint/issues/13033>.
 1. Secondary concerns
     1. Means of iteration
         1. See [`es-file-traverse`](https://github.com/brettz9/es-file-traverse)